willashley23/Interview-Stuff/javascript.md

 ## HTTP

+### Explain HTTP
+HTTP is a protocol used to facilitate request-response transactions between clients and servers.
+The client send the HTTP request over the wire, containing headers (optional bits of info like access tokens, CORS shit), an HTTP verb (such as GET, implied by the url), and optional body.

+The server uses a regex to parse the request url, and then sends it to the application layer to look up the requested resource, which may involve the application layer connecting to a db.
+It then sends the request back over the wire, with the status code in the header, which is one of the first things the browser checks.

+This whole process is called an *HTTP Transaction*.
+A key point about these transactions is that they are *stateless*.
+Once the connection is closed, the server has no state or memory of that connection.
+You cannot request `/img/23` and then request `/img/next` because the server has no idea you were on 23, unless you specify that in the body.

+* Cookies are expensive to constantly send back and forth, especially on **mobile web**.
+Consider using `localStorage` instead.

+### HTTPS

+### HTTP2

 ### Ajax
 Simply put, AJAX is the use of JavaScript to send and receive using HTTP without reloading the page.
 AJAX is an acronym for asynchronous JavaScript and XML, and is used as a technique for creating client-side asynchronous web applications.
 AJAX is considered a group of technologies.
 HTML and CSS can be used in combination to mark up and style information.
 JavaScript and the XMLHttpRequest object provide the method for exchanging data asynchronously between the browser and the server.
 What is AJAX used for, and what companies use it?